ByteSyze/CIS-18B/Assignments/1 - Hello World/README.md

 The obligatory "HelloWorld" program.

+*Note: The design of this HelloWorld program is quick and lazy, because the point of the program is to test a fully working environment and not to create the most extensive HelloWorld program ever.*

 My implementation of the HelloWorld program utilizes Swing and the JDBC API (intended for the Connector/J JDBC Type 4 Driver in particular.)